 - No more than three years from when you should reasonably have known there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them.

 Phone: 0300 555 0333 between 9:00am and 5:00pm

 Post: Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ

 What to do if you are unhappy with my behaviour

-The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
-This could be for matters such as dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other protected characteristic.
-You can raise your concerns with the SRA at http://www.sra.org.uk/consumers/problems/report-solicitor.page.
+The Solicitors Regulation Authority can help if you are concerned about my behaviour.
+This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other protected characteristic.
+Visit their website to see how you can raise your concerns with the Solicitors Regulation Authority.